Service provides opportunities to practice the principles of the 12 steps, stay sober, and give what was so freely given to you to the next alcoholic.

 DISTRICT 21 MEETING:

-Call Central Office for District Zoom meeting information
+Call OR email Central Office for District Zoom meeting information

-Click HERE for a .Pdf of the District 21 meetings.
+Click HERE for a .pdf file of the upcoming District 21 meetings

 DISTRICT 21 TREATMENT COMMITTEE: